dnrtrdata/autocards/README.md

        *element is the html element, like p for paragraph*

-* different ways to get the results back
+* different ways to get the results back:
     * `out = a.string_output(prefix='', jeopardy=False)`

        *prefix is a text that will be appended before the qa*